18 Days Birding Tour with Gorilla Trekking

 • Drinking Water, Fruits and Wi-Fi throughout the journey

-Day 9: Full Day In Queen Elizabeth National Park – 18 Days Birding Tour with Gorilla Trekking.
+Day 9: Full Day Birding in Queen Elizabeth National Park – 18 Days Birding Tour with Gorilla Trekking.

-Queen Elizabeth National Park is both a mammal and bird haven.
-While it offers an opportunity to view typical African megafauna such as Hippos and Elephants, it also has Buffalo, Kopi (which replaces Impala), and many Waterbuck and Bushbuck; it is also a water bird magnet, a wide diversity of which can be seen in a short time.
-We will spend the morning doing an extended “game drive” through the park’s euphorbia-studded savannah, seeking out birds like African Wattled Lapwing, Temminck’s Courser, Martial Eagle, African Crake, Flappet Lark, and Moustached Grass Warbler.
+Queen Elizabeth National Park is both a mammal and a bird haven.
+As much as the place allows viewing of typical African megafauna like Hippos and Elephants, it is also home to Buffalo, Kopi replacing Impala, and many Waterbuck and Bushbuck.
+It is also a magnet for water birds, with great diversity to be seen in a very short time.
+We shall spend most of our morning doing a protracted “game drive” though the euphorbia-studded savannah of the park in search for such species as African Wattled Lapwing, Temminck’s Courser, Martial Eagle, African Crake, Flappet Lark, and Moustached Grass Warbler.

-In the afternoon, we’ll take a boat trip on the Kazinga Channel.
-This trip ranks among the most astounding birding and photographic experiences in Africa.
-There are usually masses of big mammals and waterbirds in close proximity.
-We normally see the regal Gray Crowned-Crane, the strange Hamerkop, and dainty African Jacanas trotting over lily pads next to the boat.
-Sometimes there are large flocks of birds including African Skimmer, Gull-billed Tern, and Gray-headed, and Lesser Black-backed Gulls.
+Afternoon: A boat tour at Kazinga Channel ranks amongst the most astounding birding and photographic experiences to be had in Africa.
+Usually, masses of big mammals and waterbirds can be present in close proximity.
+Normally we view the regal Gray Crowned-Crane, the strange Hamerkop and dainty African Jacanas trotting over the lily pads beside the boat.
+There could sometimes be great flocks of birds including the African Skimmer, Gull-billed Tern, Gray-headed and Lesser Black-backed Gulls.

 Destination: Queen Elizabeth National Park